SeriousOldMan/Simulator-Controller/Docs/Overview.md

 Welcome to the Simulator Controller documentation.
-Here you will find everything to understand, install, setup and use your complete solution for getting the best experience from your immersive simulationn games.
+Here you will find everything to understand, install, configure and use your complete solution for getting the best experience from your immersive simulationn games.
 The documentation is devided into the following sections:

   - [README](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/README.md)
     Useful information about Simulator Controller project and its functions & features.